BluesparkLabs/DistroTest/README.md

     In the case of new *custom modules*, add `package = distrotest` to the module's info file and consider moving the custom module into the `profiles/distrotest/modules/custom/` folder.
-If the module is public, but just not on drupal.org, add the necessary download info into distrotest.make.
+If the module is public but not on drupal.org, add the necessary download info into distrotest.make.

     In the case of new *custom themes*, ensure the theme is placed inside the